tomtom-international/cookiecutter-python/README.md

 * Supports projects hosted in GitHub and BitBucket Server.
 * Ready for [Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/) for GitHub projects and [Jenkins Declarative Pipelines](https://jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline) for internally hosted projects in BitBucket Server.
+* Validation of your code
-* Testing setup with ``py.test`` only.
+  * Testing based on `py.test`
+  * Linting based on `pylint`
+  * Formatting based on `black` (optional)
+  * Spellchecking based on `pyenchant` (optional)
+* Bumpversion: Pre-configured version bumping with a single command
+* Auto-release to PyPI when PR gets merged into master via Azure Pipelines or Jenkins Pipelines
+* Dependabot integration for Github based projects

+### Experimental Features

-* Tox testing: Setup to easily test for Python (currently only for 3.6)
+* Tox: Setup to easily test for different Python version (currently only for 3.6)
+* Makefile support for building, testing, releasing, etc.

+### TODO

 * Sphinx docs: Documentation ready for generation with, for example, ReadTheDocs
-* Bumpversion: Pre-configured version bumping with a single command
-* Auto-release to PyPI when PR gets merged into master via Azure Pipelines or Jenkins Pipelines.

 ## Quickstart